murphye/cheap-gke-cluster/README.md

 2. *Will only one Spot VM node be replaced at a time?*

     There is no guaranteee when nodes or how many of the nodes will be replaced.
 Here is an example where 2 of the 3 nodes were replaced at the same time, as they both have the same age.
-Unfortunately if your application workload only resided on those 2 nodes, it would have been temporarily offline.
+Unfortunately, if your application workload only resided on those 2 nodes, it would have been temporarily offline until new pods spun up to replace them.

 ```
 NAME                                        STATUS   ROLES    AGE     VERSION